filbench/filbench-eval/README.md

 ```

 > [!IMPORTANT]
 > You must run the `lighteval` command (1) within the `lighteval` submodule and (2) using the `python -m ...` prefix.
-If you encounter any issues with the installation (it can be a bit tricky), please [open an Issue](https://github.com/filbench/filbench-eval/issues/new) in this repository.
+If you encounter any installation issues, please [open an Issue](https://github.com/filbench/filbench-eval/issues/new) in this repository.

 ## 👩‍💻 Usage